-A meeting of the Board of Studies in Animation and Graphic Design held on 20th July, 2018 recommended a revision of the existing UG Animation and Graphic Design syllabus in comparison with the parent University (MG University) syllabus with appropriate modifications and also taking into consideration the inclusion of Environmental Studies and Human Rights that was introduced in the revised University curriculum.
+A meeting of the Board of Studies in Animation and Graphic Design was held on 20th July, 2018 and the BoS recommended a revision of the existing UG Animation and Graphic Design syllabus in comparison with the parent University (MG University) syllabus with appropriate modifications and also taking into consideration the inclusion of Environmental Studies and Human Rights that was introduced in the revised University curriculum.
+We are grateful to all of those with whom we have had the pleasure to work during the restructuring of the syllabus and curriculum of B.A Animation and Graphic Design (CBCSS) Programme 2019 of Sacred Heart College (Autonomous), Thevara, Kochi.

-The Academic Council of the College decided to implement the revised syllabus (BA Animation and Graphic Design) with effect from academic year 2019-20.
+The Academic Council of the College decided to implement the revised syllabus (BA Animation and Graphic Design - Core and Complementary Courses) with effect from academic year 2019-20.